Substack Writers at Work!

 You will need to remind him that an SEO-optimized headline is 70 characters, so if that’s important to you or you’re taking into account the fact that our readers are typically reading our headlines as subject lines, include that.

-2. The Headline Analyzer (here)
+2. Use the Headline Analyzer here.

 This will give you a score based on the (supposed) emotional, intellectual, and spiritual resonance of your headline.